 Google Chrome offers customized search, that you can add to your website.
 The company’s custom search engine allows web developers to build a tailored search experience using the core Google search technology, and it allows users to limit search results based on settings that you specify.
 This feature is available in Microsoft Edge (Chromium) as well.

 Custom search engines has undoubtedly become one of the coolest features of any modern browser.
 With just a few keystrokes, you can search a website of your choice (eg. TheWindowsClub.com) right from your address bar and carry out a custom Google search for the site’s articles.
 Here’s how to go about in Windows!

-Add favorite Website to Chrome Custom Search Engine
+Add favorite Website to Edge or Chrome Custom Search Engine

 Assuming, you are using the Chrome browser, visit the website for which you’d like to set up a search shortcut and find the site’s internal search box.
 For instance, here, I am using The Windows Club.
 The steps remain same for most sites with internal search boxes.

 Next, right-click inside the site’s internal search box and select Add As Search Engine from the context menu.
 In our case, you will see it at top in right sidebar.

 In seconds, a new window should show up in the middle of the screen requesting you to configure the new custom search engine.
 For most sites, you should leave the URL field alone, but you can change the Name and Keyword fields.